mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-tcp.md

 In order to take advantage of the several access networks to which the client is connected, we define a way of grouping the QUIC connections in a single tunneling session.
-This allows steering the TCP flows mapped to a QUIC stream of a given connection to another QUIC stream of another QUIC connection in the tunneling session.
+This allows steering the TCP flows mapped to a QUIC stream of a given connection to another QUIC stream part of another QUIC connection in the tunneling session.
 For that purpose, the concentrator sends a token that identifies the tunneling session after the QUIC connection has been established.
-The client has then the opportunity of opening new QUIC connections and join them to the tunneling session.
-The messages exchanged for this mechanism are described in {{sec-session-format}}.
+The client can then open new QUIC connections and join them to the tunneling session.
+The messages exchanged for this mechanism are described in
+{{sec-session-format}}.

 # Connection establishment